xeolabs/xeolabs.github.com/_posts/2018-03-24-biodigital-human.md

 Along the way, I got to write about SceneJS and present it to fellow graphics nerds:

-* In 2012, I contributed a chapter on the pre-fork version of SceneJS to *OpenGL Insights*, which you can now [download for free](http://127.0.0.1:4000/pdfs/OpenGLInsights.pdf).
+* Wote a chapter on the pre-forked SceneJS for *OpenGL Insights* 2012, which you can now [download for free](http://127.0.0.1:4000/pdfs/OpenGLInsights.pdf).
-* In 2015, I gave a talk on SceneJS at the Berlin WebGL Meetup - [here are the slides](http://slides.com/xeolabs/deck) from that talk, with a few embedded demos.
+* Gave a talk on SceneJS at the 2015 Berlin WebGL Meetup - [here are the slides](http://slides.com/xeolabs/deck) from that talk, with a few embedded live demos.

 ## Next Steps: xeogl